cappuchinese/Intro-Java/src/main/java/section3_apis/part2_collections/Readme.md

 The first case is already implemented so you get the gist.
 The JUnit tests will tell you if the solutions are OK.

-2. In the `data` folder you will find the two data files `students.txt` and `courses.csv`.
+2. In the `data` folder at the root of this project you will find the two data files `students.txt` and `courses.csv`.
 These represent the students and their course results for three courses.
-In this current package four classes are already present: `Student`, `Course`, `StudentAdmin` and `StudentAdminDataReader`.
+In the current package four classes are already present: `Student`, `Course`, `StudentAdmin` and `StudentAdminDataReader`.

+- Class `Student` is completely implemented; you do not need to do anything there.
-Class `Student` is completely implemented.
-Class `Course` needs additional code to store the grades.
+- Class `Course` needs additional code to store the grades.
-Class `StudentAdmin` only publishes its public API through method stubs, without any implementation.
+- Class `StudentAdmin` only publishes its public API through method stubs, without any implementation.
+You will need to devise a data storage, and also supply method for adding stuff into it.
-Finally, class `StudentAdminDataReader` contains the basic file reader functionality.
+- Finally, class `StudentAdminDataReader` contains the basic file reader functionality.
 Note the use of a dedicated interface to abstract away all common code in this class.
+Here, you will need to do some work as well.

 **It is your task to implement all necessary code to support the public API correctly, using the correct collection types.**

+Think carefully in which class you will start your coding endeavours.

 To protect your data, it is never allowed to simply return the reference to a collection type via a getter.
 The concept is called **_encapsulation_** and violating it looks like this: